danprince/danthedev.com/posts/2023-03-18-why-are-you-still-here-mr-module.md

 - [Nuxt](https://github.com/nuxt/nuxt/blob/9e67e57efd08efddfd2852c06b571a55ebd0f9d6/packages/kit/src/internal/cjs.ts#L32-L53)
 - [Gatsby](https://github.com/gatsbyjs/gatsby/blob/9f26b6722955463492776965182baabe779216f8/packages/gatsby/src/utils/clear-require-cache.ts#L1-L25)

-And `require.cache` to reload modules at runtime, everything was fast, and everyone lived happily ever after.
+And everyone used `require.cache` to reload modules at runtime, everything was fast, and they all lived happily ever after.

 Wait.
 What's that sound?
 That's the sound of ES modules arriving in Node and not giving a damn about `require.cache` or everyone's happily ever after.